NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 ### Stats

 <p align="justify">
 Stats are the Pools of your character, corresponding Edges, and its Effort.
-Each stats shall be preceded by the Flag and followed by its value.
+Each stat shall be preceded by the Flag and followed by its value.
 An Edge for the Might, Speed and Intellect Pools can be specified on the same line with another number.
 If the value of the Edge is not specified it will be 0 by default.

-The tool also support modifier for all of the stats, those modifier shall be wrote with either <b>+</b> sign or a <b>-</b> sign.
+The tool also supports modifiers for all of the stats, those modifiers shall be wrote with either <b>+</b> sign or a <b>-</b> sign.
 Otherwise, it will be understood as a full value and could erase the one from another journal.
 </p>

 **Supported Tags:**